 Gut health and stress represent a classic chicken-or-egg endless cycle situation.
-Stress can cause gut issues, and an unhealthy gut will return the favor by causing a stress response in your brain.
+Stress can cause gut issues, and an unhealthy gut can return the favor by causing a stress response in your brain.
 Fun, right?
 How is that connection even possible?

 Inflammation and Autoimmunity

-We’ve combined these two, because they both represent a malfunctioning of the immune system.
+We’ve combined these two because they both represent a malfunctioning of the immune system.